ash-dodek/Simple-yet-good-calculator/README.md

 + This program was tested on Microsoft Windows 10 and Windows 7.
 # Problems or Suggestions
 You are most welcome to report any problems or suggest changes in the program.
 If any problems found, check out the [**Problems**](https://github.com/Harsh69-bulider/Simple-yet-good-calculator/issues) section.
-NOTE: If you ill dowload the exe file MicrosoftSmart Screen will stop you from doing so, u can either trust me or compile the code yourself